First literal versions of Snow White

 Baby in that cradle is the most beautiful thing we have ever seen

 Outraged queen orders beggars to leave empty handed.
 She takes the baby to the edge of the forest and leaves her there.
 One of the beggars, an older lady, finds the bab there and adopts her.
 Snow White grows to a beautiful young maiden.
 When the old woman dies girl is forced to find a new home for herself.
 She finds a beautiful small cabin hidden in the woods.
 There she meets eight brothers who promise to treat her as their sister.
 Brothers are not dwarfs in this version of the story.
 They are dragon killers and each day they go fight against the dragons.
 One evening dragon attacks to the cabin.
 Clever Snow White boils water in the cauldron and drops some heavy stones there.
 She invites the dragon to eat with her but when the dragon enters inside Snow White throws the burning stones to the dragons mouth and kills it.
 Brothers find the dead dragon and they become even more attached to Snow White and the following nights they kill more dragons together.

 Stepmother finds out that Snow White is still alive and she sends a poisoned shirt for her.
 Snow White puts the shirt on and falls down to the floor.
 Brothers believe that she is dead and take her into the forest in a coffin made of gold and glass.
-Son a of a priest is riding and sees the beautiful girl.
+Son a of a priest is riding by and sees the beautiful girl.
 He steals the coffin and takes it to his bed chamber where he sleeps next to the dead girl.